-A branch leaflet can help raise the profile of the work you carry out.
+A support group leaflet can help raise the profile of the work you carry out.
 It can be a handy reference to hand out at events.
 Make sure your local SHDA has a supply of your leaflets to hand out to families they come into contact with.
-The Huntington's Disease Association is on hand to help you design your branch poster.
-An example of a branch leaflet can be found in this pack.
+The Huntington's Disease Association is on hand to help you design your support group poster.
+An example of a support group leaflet can be found in this pack.